potatoeggy/eifueo/docs/sph3u7.md

 ### Adding/subtracting vectors diagrammatically

 1. Draw the first vector.
-2. Draw the second vector with its *tail* at the *head* of the first vector.
+2. Draw the second vector with its tail at the head of the first vector.
 3. Repeat step 2 as necessary for as many vectors as you want by attaching them to the *head* of the last vector.
-4. Draw a new (**resultant**) vector from the *tail* of the first vector to the *head* of the last vector.
+4. Draw a new ("resultant") vector from the tail of the first vector to the head of the last vector.

 <img src="/resources/images/vector-add-direction.png" width=700>(Source: Kognity)</img>

+When subtracting exactly one vector from another, repeat the steps above, but instead place the second vector at the **tail** of the first, then draw the resultant vector from the head of the second vector to the head of the first vector.
+Note that this only applies when subtracting exactly one vector from another.

+!!! example
+    In the diagram above, $\vec{b}=\vec{a+b}-\vec{a}$.

-When subtracting a vector, **negate** the vector being subtracted by giving it an opposite direction and then add the vectors.
+Alternatively, for any number of vectors, negate the vector(s) being subtracted by **giving it an opposite direction** and then add the negative vectors.

 <img src="/resources/images/vector-subtract-direction.png" width=700>(Source: Kognity)</img>